iuriineves/sn0wfrogs-capybaras/README.md

 - Capybaras are semiaquatic animals, so they spawn more often near water bodies.
 However, they do not need water in order to survive.
 - Capybaras are really fast swimmers.
 If you grab a melon slice in front of them while swimming, they'll catch up to you in a heartbeat.
 ### Capybaras' Paradise:
 - A new structure found in mangrove swamps.
-Here, capybaras spawn more often than in the rest of the swamp, and they'll also stay closer to these structures.
+Here, capybaras spawn more often than in the rest of the swamp, as well as staying closer to these structures.
 - You'll find lots of watermelons scattered around, as well as small ponds with thermal springs, currently being the only way to obtain this new block.
 ### Mandarins:
-- Mandarin bushes:
+- Mandarin bush:
   - Despite being totally not realistic, mandarin bushes are the way to get the new fruit.
   - You can find mandarins, mandarin leaves and flowering mandarin leaves in these bushes.
   - These bushes only spawn on the plains biome, so make sure to gather some saplings to plant them anywhere else you might want to have it.